Measurement of event shape variables in deep-inelastic scattering at HERAThe H1 Collaboration |

 Perturbative calculations of event shape distributions have become available

-in next to leading order (NLO) in the strong coupling including
+in next to leading order (NLO) in the strong coupling

 resummed contributions to account for higher orders.